-Periodontitis is caused by certain bacteria (known as periodontal bacteria) and by the local inflammation triggered by those bacteria.
-Although these periodontal bacteria are naturally present in the mouth, they are only harmful when the conditions are right for them to increase dramatically in numbers.
-This happens when a layer of bacteria and food debris, known as plaque, builds up and is left undisturbed on the teeth, commonly in hard-to-reach areas such as between the teeth.
+Periodontitis, a condition characterized by inflammation of the gums and supporting structures of the teeth, is one of the most common human diseases.
+It is primarily caused by specific bacteria, known as periodontal bacteria, and the local inflammation triggered by their presence.
+While these bacteria naturally inhabit the mouth, they become harmful when conditions allow them to multiply excessively.
+This happens when a layer of bacteria and food debris, known as plaque, accumulates on the teeth, especially in hard-to-reach areas such as the spaces between teeth.

-In all cases, periodontitis is caused by the build-up of bacteria in the form of dental plaque.
+In all cases, periodontitis is caused by the buildup of bacteria in the form of dental plaque.

 If bacterial plaque is not removed by regular brushing, minerals deposit within it over time, leading to the formation of hard deposits called tartar.
 Tartar encourages bacterial plaque to grow toward the tooth roots.
 As inflammation progresses deeper, it disrupts the attachment of the gum to the tooth root, forming a periodontal pocket.
 This pocket becomes an ideal place for harmful bacteria to colonize and multiply, releasing toxins that further trigger the body's defense mechanisms.